SadRobotChannel/af/index.md

 <td><a href="/mellowads.com">Discussion</a></td></tr>

 <tr><td>9. <a href="http://bit.ly/www-febbit" target="_blank">febbit</a></td>
-<td>A browser-based.
+<td>A browser-based game.
 You level-up a monster who mines bitcoins.
 Not real mining, just simulation.
-After one week I am able to generate 00000100 BTC per hour.</td>
+You generate about 00000100 BTC per hour once you level.</td>
 <td><a href="/febbit.com">Discussion</a></td></tr>

 </table>